Mohammed Salim (footballer): Early career

 Indian nationalists were fighting for independence from British colonial rule during the 1920s and 1930s.
 Many Indians took to football to answer British jibes that Indians were incapable of home rule.
-They played in bare feet and managed to defeat British teams wearing boots which was seen as evidence that Indians were in no way inferior.
+They played in bare feet and managed to defeat British teams wearing boots.
+At the time, this was instrumental for in demonstrating that Indians were, in no way, inferior to the Brits at Soccer.
 Salim did not find it difficult to join the Chittaranjan Club of Bowbazar, Central Calcutta.
-Managed by a group of educated Bengali middle-class patrons, they instilled in Salim the fervent desire to beat the European in his game.
+Managed by a group of educated Bengali middle-class patrons, their aim was to play and win against contemporary European teams.
 Salim then had a short stint in the B team of Mohammedan Sporting Club.
-Struck by Salim's exceptional talent, Pankaj Gupta, Bengal's legendary sports administrator, recruited Salim to play for his club Sporting Union.
+Pankaj Gupta a Bengali sports administrator who was later the Head Coach of the first Indian National Football team, recruited Salim to play for his club Sporting Union.
 He went on to spend a season with East Bengal Club before moving to the Aryans Club under the auspices of Choney Majumdar, a leading sportsman of contemporary Bengal.